hannahmerges/Coral-Reefs-Land-Based-Inputs/README.md

 Keywords: submarine groundwater discharge, settlement, coral, Moorea, Pocillopora, biogeochemistry, environmental gradient

-All data, scripts, and outputs directly related to the submission can be found in the respective "For Publication" folders.
+All data, scripts, and outputs directly related to the submission can be found in the respective "Data", "Scripts", and "Outputs" folders.

 Hannah E. Merges1*, Danielle M. Barnas2, and Nyssa J. Silbiger3

-1 Department of Biology , California State University, Northridge, CA, USA 2 Hawai’i Institute of Marine Biology, University of Hawai’i at Mānoa, HI, USA 3 Uehiro Center for the Advancement of Oceanography, Department of Oceanography, University of Hawai’i at Mānoa, HI, USA
+1 Department of Biology , California State University, Northridge, CA, USA

+2 Hawai’i Institute of Marine Biology, University of Hawai’i at Mānoa, HI, USA

+3 Uehiro Center for the Advancement of Oceanography, Department of Oceanography, University of Hawai’i at Mānoa, HI, USA

 * Author for correspondence (merges.hannah@gmail.com, ORCID: 0009-0004-2697-6316)